zentrocdot/Bash/PROGRAMMING.md

 ### Origin of the name Shebang

-<p align="justify">In the explanation where the name Shebang comes from I am missing an explanation for the <kbd>e</kbh>.
+<p align="justify">In the explanation where the name Shebang comes from I am missing an explanation for the <kbd>e</kbd>.
 From my point of view It could be interpreted as as SHell Executes BANG, SHarp Executes BANG or haSH Excecutes BANG.
-It is undisputed in the sources that bang stands for The exclamation mark [to-do: add reference].<p>
+It is undisputed in the sources that bang stands for The exclamation mark [to-do: add reference].</p>

 ### Modern usage of the Shebang